wrattler/wrattler/client/public/cleanEHR.md

 # Welcome to Wrattler
-This is an attempt to load an data file in R, manipulate it a bit, and output a dataframe that will be used for some analysis in Python.
+### This is an attempt to load an data file in R, manipulate it a bit, and output multiple (two, really) dataframes that will be used for some analysis in Python.

-Change the data_folder path to point to where the anon_public1000.RData file is stored.

 ```r